HelpBot Assistant

 • Remote data

-To learn about how to bind local, remote or observables data to Angular Grid, you can check on this video:
+To learn about binding local, remote, or observable data to the Angular Grid, see this video:

 Loading indicator

-The Syncfusion Angular Grid offers a loading animation feature, which makes it easy to identify when data is being loaded or refreshed.
+The Syncfusion® Angular Grid provides a loading animation feature, which makes it easy to identify when data is being loaded or refreshed.
 This feature provides a clear understanding of the grid’s current state and actions, such as sorting, filtering, grouping, and more.

-To achieve this, you can utilize the loadingIndicator.indicatorType property of the grid, which supports two types of indicators:
+To achieve this, the loadingIndicator.indicatorType property of the grid can be utilized, which supports two types of indicators:

 • Shimmer

-The following example demonstrates how to set the loadingIndicator.indicatorType property based on changing the dropdown value using the change event of the DropDownList component.
+The following example demonstrates setting the loadingIndicator.indicatorType property based on changing the dropdown value using the change event of the DropDownList component.
 The refreshColumns method is used to apply the changes and display the updated loading indicator type.

 import { Component, OnInit, ViewChild } from '@angular/core';